 Dispatcher screen shows all drivers on the live map, runs the run sheet, pushes manifests and routes to individual drivers over the peer channel, and broadcasts emergency alerts fleet-wide.

-OSM, satellite and hybrid layers — peer locations, GPX routes and offline tile cache
+OSM, satellite and hybrid layers — peer locations, GPX routes, points of interest and offline tile cache

 Cycle between Street (OpenStreetMap), Satellite (Esri World Imagery) and Hybrid (satellite base + OSM road overlay) with a single tap.
 All tiles are disk-cached — previously viewed areas load offline without data.